 Students will learn the purpose and specifications of basic computer hardware components, how the various hardware components integrate into a computer system.
 Further, students will learn to explain Operating Systems: processes, and process management, memory and file systems and how they are implemented in various operating systems.
 Additionally, students will work effectively at the UNIX/Linux command line, manipulate UNIX/Linux files with full understanding of the underlying directory structure and security, use simple UNIX/Linux tools with redirection and piping.
 Students will write UNIX/Linux shell scripts and perform some basic UNIX/Linux administration.

-This course can be applied towards:
+This course can be applied toward:

-Active-duty military, spouses of active military personnel, veterans, employees of corporations with an arranged discount program, federal and state employees (CO state employees are not eligible) must contact the CIS Advisors to receive the tuition reduction code prior to registering for courses.
-Students must be admitted to the MSBA-CIS Program to receive this discount.
-Reduction of tuition will be given only if you provide the appropriate code at the time of enrollment.
+If applicable, active-duty military, veterans, federal, state and corporate employees must contact the College of Business to receive the tuition reduction code prior to registering for any classes.
+Reduction of tuition will not be given if you do not provide the code at the time of enrollment.
 Unfortunately, retroactive reductions are not possible.

-Call (970) 491-4612 or email firstname.lastname@example.org.
+Current students may call (970) 491-4612 or email firstname.lastname@example.org.

-Textbook and Materials
+Textbooks and Materials